GoogleCloudPlatform/workflows-demos/workflow-executes-other-workflows/README.md

 First, let's create a child workflow in [workflow-child.yaml](./workflow-child.yaml).

-The child workflow receives an `iteration` argument from the parent workflow:
+The child workflow receives some args from the parent workflow.
+In this case, it's a simple `iteration` integer but in a real workflow, it'd be some data chunk passed from the parent workflow:

 ```yaml
 main: